 - Wrongful Death – When negligence causes an avoidable accident which leads to the death of the victim, it is known as “wrongful death.”
 Wrongful death cases are related to, but distinct from, survival actions.
 When successful, a survival action allows for recovery of compensation that the victim could have recovered had he or she survived the accident.
 By comparison, a wrongful death lawsuit focuses on compensating the losses sustained by the victim’s beneficiaries.

 Of course, this is not an exhaustive list of all possible personal injury matters.
-Other, less common types of cases, for instance, involve amusement park accidents, construction accidents, swimming pool accidents, train accidents, plane crashes, famous tourist attraction accidents, and accidents that occur on or due to public transportation vehicles.
+Other, less common cases, for instance, involve amusement park accidents, carnival accidents, construction accidents, swimming pool accidents, train accidents, plane crashes, famous tourist attraction accidents, and accidents that occur on or due to public transportation vehicles.

 Philadelphia Injury Statistics: Common Causes of Hospitalization